Self-Portrait / Bouchardon

 A bronze fountain with designs of figures and turtles in full sunlight, Rome

 The Turtle Fountain, 1723–32, Edme Bouchardon.
 Pen and ink, 18.2 x 12.5 cm.
-The Morgan Library and Museum, purchased in 1907
+The Morgan Library & Museum, purchased in 1907.
+Photography by Graham S. Haber

 During his walks through the city, the young artist clearly had his eyes wide open, constantly looking around and even catching statues erected high on top of many Roman churches, including a statue of a winged Fame decorating the façade of Sant’Andrea della Valle.

 Fame, 1723–32, Edme Bouchardon.
 Red chalk, 18.2 x 12.5 cm.
-The Morgan Library and Museum, purchased in 1907
+The Morgan Library & Museum, purchased in 1907.
+Photography by Graham S. Haber

 Even more fascinating, Bouchardon’s quick, lively notebook sketches may have been executed while he was on his way to or from long, intense drawing sessions in which he meticulously copied other artworks in highly detailed, large-scale formats.
 For instance, he executed one of the largest red-chalk drawings on view in the show (29 inches high), a copy of a Saint Matthew fresco on the pendentives of Sant’Andrea della Valle, the same church where he drew the Fame.

-Pendentive with Saint Matthew the Evangelist, 1622–27, Domenichino.
+Pendentive with Saint Matthew the Evangelist, 1622–27, Domenichino (Italian, 1581–1641).
 Fresco.
-Rome, Sant’Andrea della Valle
+Rome, Sant’Andrea della Valle.
+Photo: Anne-Lise Desmas

 A multi-sheet drawing of St. Matthew in red chalk, pieced together on a white and teal background

-Young artists like Bouchardon who had been granted a sojourn at the French Academy were encouraged to study after Domenichino, a leading painter in Italy in the early 17th century.
+Young artists like Bouchardon who had been granted a sojourn at the French Academy were encouraged to study after Domenichino, a leading painter in Italy in the early seventeenth century.
 The academy’s director obtained permission to have scaffolding installed in the church to give students access to Domenichino’s frescoes painted on the dome’s pendentives, the curved triangular segments of a vault.

 Bouchardon drew Domenichino’s four Evangelists.
 He produced the one on view at the Getty Center, Saint Matthew, by pasting together a main sheet and three inserted pieces, forming a T-shaped motif to mimic the format of the pendentive.
 Typical of his early years in Rome, Bouchardon used fine, dense, heavy, and deliberately crosshatched lines to fill in the composition.